-What our grass-fed sheep and goats eat depends upon the season.
+What our grass-fed lamb and goats eat depends upon the season.
 In the spring the new grass growth is eagerly anticipated after their winter’s diet of harvested grass and alfalfa hay.
-If the opportunity presents itself and eager sheep may test the gate latches and often manage to release a chain, open the gate and bellow to the group to come along down the road to a green pasture.
+If the opportunity presents itself an eager lamb may test the gate latches and often manage to release a chain, open the gate and bellow to the group to come along down the road to a green pasture.

-When the grass is ready to be grazed it is important to introduce the sheep to pasture carefully.
+When the grass is ready to be grazed it is important to introduce the grass fed lamb to pasture carefully.
 It takes a few days for their rumen to adjust.
 Fresh grass has a high water content so roughage such as hay is provided to aid their transition.
-If they gouge on the sweet new grasses and will have digestion problems later in the day.
+If they gouge on the sweet new grasses, the grass fed lamb or goat will have digestion problems later in the day.

 There are few things more beautiful or fun to watch than ewes with lambs entering a fresh grass pasture for the first time in the season.
 There is much bleating and calling to each other and to their lambs to “keep up”, “don’t dawdle”, “get through that gate”, “where is my second lamb…”

 This field was planted in corn developed for grazing.
-There are more stems than in corn grown for conventional use.
+There are more stems than in regular corn grown for conventional use.
 When grazing stalks are eaten down it will grow back like grass.
 The ears are very late to develop if they form at all.

-By late summer their diet changes due to maturing plants becoming more fibrous and frequent drought conditions.
+By late summer grass fed lamb and goats diet changes due to maturing plants becoming more fibrous and frequent drought conditions.
 In September the sugars begin to drop into the roots of the grass so little nutrition is available for growing young animals.

-The ewes appear to be have fun eating pumpkins but they are also highly nutritious and prepare ewes for breeding.
+The ewes appear to be having fun eating pumpkins but they are also highly nutritious and prepare ewes for breeding.
 Ewes that are provided higher nutrition before breeding are more likely to conceive and successfully carry multiple lambs.
 Extra pumpkins are easy to find after Halloween and the ewes love this addition to their diet.

-Forage brassica crops include a wide variety of turnips, swede, rape and kale.
+Forage brassica crops include a wide variety of turnips, swede, rape, and kale.
 Some of the brassicas are developed to provide heavy green growth with minimal bulbs.
 Others provide the standard purple topped bulb common at the grocery store.